Alabama's women wrote the verdict on Roy Moore

 Tick-tock: A historic election as it unfolded

-In fact, among both men and women, only 49 percent of Tuesday’s voters said they approve of the way Trump is handling his job, according to exit polling.
+In fact, among both men and women, only 49 percent of voters on Tuesday said they approve of the way Trump is handling his job, according to exit polling.
 And 52 percent said he wasn’t a factor in their decision in the Senate race.

-Jones’s coalition was built on women, African Americans, college graduates and younger voters — many of them in and around the metropolitan centers of Huntsville, Birmingham, Montgomery and Mobile.
+Jones’ coalition was built on women, African-Americans, college graduates and younger voters — many of them in and around the metropolitan centers of Huntsville, Birmingham, Montgomery and Mobile.
 Black voters accounted for 28 percent of the electorate, a slightly higher figure than their share of the population.

 Moore won men, whites, less-educated voters and older voters.
 But he had trouble turning them out in the numbers he needed to win.

+Black women were the most consistent supporters of Jones.
+And while two-thirds of white women went for Moore, Jones won a much larger share of them than Democratic candidates typically do in Alabama.
+In the 2012 presidential election, 5 percent of the electorate was made up of white women who voted for Obama.
+On Tuesday, white women who voted for Jones accounted for more than 10 percent of all voters.
+In other words, had white women in Alabama voted as they normally do in federal elections, Jones would have lost.

-Zac McCrary, an Alabama-based Democratic pollster, credited Jones with doing the leg work to make sure he could take advantage of an energy among Democrats that has been evident in special elections across the country since Trump won the presidency.
+Zac McCrary, an Alabama-based Democratic pollster, credited Jones with doing the leg work to make sure he took advantage of an energy among Democrats that has been evident in special elections across the country since Trump won the presidency.

 But white women who typically support Republican candidates were a key factor in the outcome.
 Some crossed party lines to vote for Jones and many others simply declined to go to the polls.